prachit082/Random-Quote-Generator/README.md

 [**CLICK HERE FOR LIVE DEMO**](https://prachit082.github.io/Random-Quote-Generator/)

 ###
- In this Random Quote Generator, as you can see in the preview image, there is a quote that will be changed randomly, a button, and some icons.
+ In this Random Quote Generator, as you can see in the preview, there is a quote that will be changed randomly, a button, and some icons.

  __Each time you click on the new quote button, you’ll get a new quote.
 You can also convert a quote to speech, copy a quote, or share a quote on Twitter by clicking the given button.__
 <br>